z5259552/infs2605/README.md

 7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

 8. Clone this repository using **GitHub Desktop** (you installed this in step 3).
+You can see where, in your computer, the repository was cloned to by going to GitHub Desktop and hovering over the repository name.
 Then open this repository in **Apache NetBeans 11**.
 You will see that it compiles to a working JavaFX app.